 What is ear pain?

-Ear pain in children can be caused by many underlying factors, the most common culprit being ear infections.
+Ear pain in children can be caused by many things, including ear infections, teething, allergies, or swimmer's ear.
 Though ear infections can be extremely painful, they’ve all but become a universal rite of passage for toddlers.

 What you need to know